Skip to Content

 Wi-Fi Switch

 The light switch, like other household essentials, is getting a technological upgrade.
-Using a smartphone app, you can turn a light on or off practically anywhere using Wi-Fi light switches.
+Using a smartphone app, you can turn a light on or off practically anywhere using Wi-Fi lighting control.

-A wireless light switch may also help you save money on your power bill, which is particularly useful while you are away from home.
+A wireless controller may also help you save money on your power bill, particularly useful while away from home.

 Z Wave Switch